Treatment Options For Bulimia Recovery

 Getty/MoMo Productions

-Another recovery modality sometimes used for people living with it is interpersonal therapy (IPT).
+Another recovery modality sometimes used for people living with bulimia nervosa is interpersonal therapy (IPT).
 IPT focuses on an individual’s relationships, specifically how their interactions with others may impact their mental and emotional health.

 IPT was originally designed in depression recovery but started being implemented as a method of bulimia nervosa treatment in the 1990s.
 Rather than focusing on specific behaviors and coping skills as one would with CBT, IPT focuses on relationships and dealing with conflicts.

 Supporters of IPT believe that if the individual learns how to better deal with these things, it will improve their self-awareness and self-confidence.
 Seeing themselves in a better light can help reduce some emotions associated with this condition, such as anxiety, depression, or loneliness.
-It gives people power over their interpersonal skills and relationships, thus reducing the emphasis on their body image, and allowing individuals to enter into recovery.
+IPT can help increase the power one perceives over their interpersonal skills and relationships, thus reducing the emphasis on their body image, and allowing individuals to enter into recovery.

 For people with severe or long-lasting cases, inpatient care is sometimes the most effective treatment recovery option.
 Given the nature of the condition and the common desire to hide symptoms, people can live with it for long periods before deciding to seek treatment.
 Inpatient recovery treatments often involve the same therapy methods that one would receive in an outpatient setting but with more supervised care involving a recovery team.